A guide to reviewing a book

 5. Recommendation

 Would you recommend this book to other people?
-Think about persuasive writing you have done before – try and persuade your reader to read this book (or not), including your reasons why.
+Think about persuasive writing you have done before – try and persuade your reader to read this book (or not), and including your reasons why.

 Some other ideas for reviews: